 After Laci’s disappearance, the drama unfolded slowly in the eyes of the media.
 Scott became the poster boy for how not to act if there is even a remote possibility people are beginning to suspect you of killing your wife and unborn child.
 He acted shady, avoided the press, and claimed he wanted to “keep the focus on finding Laci.”

 I watched this story intently as it played out on television.
 I drove down to the valley just as soon as I could get away from San Francisco, but the police had closed off Covena Avenue to everyone except residents, police, and the media.
-I was just a looky-loo undertaker seduced by a story I knew was going to turn into a murder investigation, and by that point I was gleefully willing to wager on Scott’s involvement.
+I was just a looky-loo undertaker seduced by a story I knew was going to turn into a murder investigation, and by that point I was willing to wager on Scott’s involvement.

 Amber called the tip line, and was soon in contact with the Modesto Police Department.
 She readily agreed to a phone tap in an attempt to possibly extract information from Scott about Laci’s disappearance.

 Interestingly enough, the detective in charge of the phone tap was Officer Steve Jacobson from Oakdale, my hometown.
-He was always cordial to me when we were classmates in high school despite the fact that we were polar opposites.
+Steve was always cordial to me when we were classmates in high school despite the fact that we were polar opposites.
 Thanks for not stuffing me in a trash can, Steve.

 Early in the investigation, detectives questioned Scott’s whereabouts on December 24.
 He told police that he went fishing at the Berkeley Marina, almost 100 miles from his Modesto home.
 He took along his newly purchased boat that was stored at 1027 Emerald Avenue in Modesto, a warehouse space Scott used for business purposes.

-While the Amber Frey phone taps didn’t exactly elicit a smoking-gun admission of murder, they did shine a harsh light on Scott Peterson as a compulsive liar.
+While the Amber Frey phone taps didn’t exactly elicit a smoking-gun admission of murder, they did shine a harsh light on Scott Peterson as a cad, and a compulsive liar.
 He fed Amber tales of international business travel, wining and dining clients in France, and morning jogs on cobblestone streets in Belgium.

 During a well-attended vigil for Laci in La Loma Park in Modesto on New Year’s Eve, Scott was conspicuously silent, never addressing the press or pleading publicly for the safe return of his wife.
 Instead, Scott was on the phone with Amber, claiming the crowd noise in the background was a wild New Year’s Eve party in Paris.
 Just chalk it up to another day in the life of international playboy Scott Peterson.